tyronyiu/Uni/MGT345/2019-03-24-Accidents_happen_case_study.md

 her flexibility was limited.

 4. Does Betsy have a problem here?

+**Answer**
+: Definitely, the fact that Bob has not worked with a key-punch machine before should have been found out about during the selection process.
+Due to the lack of proper selection, this problem has only surfaced now.
+Betsy's worries are reasonable, given that she caused them and would be held reliable in case of the job placement going south.

 5. Evaluate her coaching and orientation of Bob

+**Answer**
+: Betsy is apparently sympathetic towards Bob.
+His struggle and her knowing that she probably made an over-hasty decision, cause her wanting Bob to succeed, to support her decision about employing him.
+Her sympathy towards Bob and *intuitive* nature caused these problems in the first case.
+Betsy is even considering doing training with Bob, which is completely inappropriate, considering that Bob should already be able to do the Job.
+She should not be using paid time to do training with an employee, it is not her job, nor should this circumstance have been created in the first place.

 ## Part 3.
 An Explosive Problem
 Betsy decided to cross-train Bob for some of the clerical and administrative